ajeygore/ajeygore.github.com/collections/_posts/2023-11-09-what's-hopeless-in-product-engineering.md

 ##### THIS POST has ongoing contribution

-I was discussing with bunch of my friends, and two things come up constantly
+Almost in every discussion around product engineering culture following two or three things come up constantly

 * Code without tests or writing test cases is not developer's responsibility.
 * People keep wasting time on PRs (I will write another blog post about "Unbranching software, unleashing productivity")
 * Many people keep asking me how to measure developer productivity.

-I said "all this is hopeless", unless people change fundamental behaviors, and then I thought about what else is "hopeless" and here is the initial list.
+I said "all this is hopeless", unless people change fundamental behaviors, and then I thought about what else is **"hopeless"** and here is the initial list.

 - having code without tests is hopeless